rhum0ne/Worldcraft/README.md

 followed by the biome name for every column.
 World metadata stores the seed (long) and the spawn coordinates as integers.

+Chunk data is written on a background thread to avoid stalling the game when unloading chunks.